aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/UsingTheJdbcDriver.md

 ### Secrets Manager Plugin

-The Secrets Manager Plugin in both AWS JDBC Driver for MySQL and the AWS JDBC Driver use the same configuration parameters.
+The Secrets Manager Plugin in both the AWS JDBC Driver for MySQL and the AWS JDBC Driver uses the same configuration parameters.
 To migrate to the AWS JDBC Driver, simply change the `connectionPluginFactories=com.mysql.cj.jdbc.ha.plugins.AWSSecretsManagerPluginFactory` parameter to `wrapperPlugins=awsSecretsManager`

-#### Using the IAM Authentication Plugin with AWS JDBC Driver for MySQL
+#### Using the AWS Secrets Manager Plugin with AWS JDBC Driver for MySQL

 ```java
 public static void main(String[] args) throws SQLException {